SReject/obsstudio.js/README.md

 # obsstudio.js
-Normalizes [OBS Studio BrowserSource](https://github.com/kc5nra/obs-browser)'s JS interface .
-Note that it drastically modifies the behaviors of the default obsstudio object so do **not** mix scripts where some make use of obsstudio.js and others make use of the default obsstudio behavior.
+Normalizes [OBS Studio BrowserSource](https://github.com/kc5nra/obs-browser)'s JS interface.

+# Deviations
+obsstudio.js alters the default members of `window.obsstudio` in the following ways:

+* `.pluginVersion` is made read only.
+* `.getCurrentScene()` is made read only.
+* `.onVisibilityChange` is replaced with a read-only function.
+If a callback was defined before obsstudio.js is loaded, it is removed and added as an event handler instead.
+Attempts to set the `onVisbilityChange` callback after obsstudio.js is loaded are added as an event handler instead.
+The drawback is these callbacks cannot be removed and this behavior is open for discussion.

 # Using
 Include obsstudio.js in your html file prior to scripts that make use of it: